jftsang/jftsang.github.io/bohr.md

 Like all atomic models, the Bohr model attempts to answer the question "Why do atoms exhibit the properties that they do?", proposing a mechanical or mathematical description that can produces calculable predictions that are to be compared against experiment.

-Presented in 1913 by Niels Bohr and Ernest Rutherford, this model builds on a few recent observations in atomic physics:
+Presented in 1913 by Niels Bohr and Ernest Rutherford, this model sought to reconcile a few recent observations in atomic physics:

 * Atoms were known to be able to absorb and emit light, but the spectrum of the emitted light consisted of discrete wavelengths.
 The values